14jdelap/npm-registry/README.md

 - Used [Helmet](https://helmetjs.github.io/) to protect the app by setting HTTP headers appropriately
 - Scanned the app's dependencies for known vulnerabilities with [Snyk](https://snyk.io)

-## Pending work
+## Future work

-The 3 most critical pending tasks are:
+The 3 most important pending tasks are:

 1. Add edge cases like `>= 2.1.2 < 3`
 2. Improving latency